Automattic/jetpack/readme.txt

 * Autoloader: resolve symbolic links in active plugin paths.
 * Autoloader: ensure deactivating plugins aren't cached.
 * Blocks: improve sidebar display in non-fullscreen mode.
+* Content Options: do not output CSS when it is not needed.
 * Instant Search: improve display of tags and categories in search results.
 * Lazy Images: attempt to load all images when printing a post, and inform the user when printing if images haven't been loaded.
 * Podcast Player Block: avoid PHP notices in some scenarios.